ordina-jworks/ordina-jworks.github.io/_posts/2019-08-13-Using-Lets-Encrypt-Certificates-In-Java.md

 > Please note that you not only need to create a keystore with your own certificates, but also a truststore with the trusted third-party certificates.
 However, the approach is exactly the same.

-## Automate the keytore and truststore creation process
+## Automate the keystore and truststore creation process

 Create a shell script `/home/<username>/renew-keystore.sh` with the following content: